 When his son Sean was born, he decided to take a career break and raise his child in a reversal of traditional gender roles, disappointing millions of his fans who had much preferred the younger chauvinistic John Lennon.

-As a young man he became a computer expert, hacked into other systems, offered self-developed programmes and advice for free and technically assisted police in two cases of internet paedophilia.
+As a young man he became a computer expert, hacked into other systems, offered self-developed programs and advice for free and technically assisted police in two cases of internet paedophilia.

 Aware that he would make the world's most powerful his enemies, he published classified documents exposing corruption and war crimes worldwide, especially regarding the United States' War on Islam.